Mazatecan languages: Languages

 Studies of mutual intelligibility between Mazatec-speaking communities revealed that most are relatively close but distinct enough that literacy programs must recognize local standards.
-The Huautla, Ayautla, and Mazatlán varieties are about 80% mutually intelligible; Tecóatl (Eloxochitlán), Jalapa, Ixcatlán, and Soyaltepec are more distant, at 70%+ intelligibility with Hautla or with each other.
+The Huautla, Ayautla, and Mazatlán varieties are about 80% mutually intelligible; Tecóatl (Eloxochitlán), Jalapa, Ixcatlán, and Soyaltepec are more distant, at 70%+ intelligibility with Huautla or with each other.
 Chiquihuitlán is divergent.

 In 2020, there were 237,000 speakers of Mazatecan languages according to INEGI.
 Approximately 80% of the speakers know and use Spanish for some purposes.
 Many Mazatec children know little or no Spanish when they enter school.

 Dialect history

 The language is divided into many dialects, or varieties, some of which are not mutually intelligible.
 The western dialects spoken in Huautla de Jiménez, and San Mateo Huautla, Santa María Jiotes, Eloxochitlán, Tecóatl, Ayautla, and Coatzospan are often referred to as Highland Mazatec.
 The North Eastern dialects spoken in San Miguel Huautla, Jalapa de Díaz, Mazatlán de Flores, San Pedro Ixcatlán, and San Miguel Soyaltepec are referred to as Lowland Mazatec.
 The Highland and Lowland dialects differ by a number of sound changes shared by each of the groups, particularly sound changes affecting the proto-Mazatecan phoneme /*tʲ/.

 Also, the high dialects of Huautla and Jiotes used "sh", along with the low dialects of San Miguel, Jalapa, and Ixatlán.
 The use of "sh" in both dialects corresponded with "ch," which was used in the high dialects of Tecoatl, Eloxochitlan, San Mateo, and the low dialects of Mazatlan and Soyaltepec.
 Linguists believe that "Sh" and "ch" were reflexes of Proto-Poplocan.

 The San Miguel Huautla dialect occupies an intermediary position, sharing traits with both groups.
 The division between highland and lowland dialects corresponds to the political division between highland and lowland territories that existed from 1300 to 1519.
 During the period of Aztec dominance from 1456 to 1519, the Highland territory was ruled from Teotitlán del Camino and the lowland territory from Tuxtepec.
 The political division remains today.

 The distinction between highland and lowland dialects is supported by shared sound changes: in Lowland Mazatec dialects, Proto-Mazatecan /*tʲ/ merged with /*t/ before front vowels /*i/ and /*e/, and in the Highland dialects, /*tʲ/ merged with /*ʃ/ in position before /*k/.